8 Unique Ways | How To Remove Iron on Patches

 - Lastly, use nail polish remover to remove the residue glue from your cloth.

-2) How to Remove Iron on Patches Using Your Clothes Iron
+2) Using Your Clothes Iron

 High heat temperatures always work out best for removing any sticky substances or glue that adhere to the fabric.
 So let’s try this one too!